Evan Longoria Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

+- The pitching staff for the Blue Jays has a collective 9.7 K/9 to lead MLB.

-- The Blue Jays have a 3.85 team ERA that ranks ninth across all league pitching staffs.
+- The Blue Jays have a 3.83 team ERA that ranks eighth across all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (117 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 118 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- His last appearance was on Thursday, July 6 against the Chicago White Sox, when the right-hander went seven scoreless innings while giving up only one hit.
+- The right-hander's last appearance came on Saturday against the Detroit Tigers, when he went six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.